Fast and Easy Vasectomy - Adelaide

 vasectomy Adelaide - Marie Stopes Vasectomy

-An open ended vasectomy only closes the upper part of the tube which means the sperm are still released within the scrotum, but the volume is very small.
-They are naturally reabsorbed into the body, lowering the chance of having congestive epididymitis and other complications.
+An open-ended vasectomy only closes the upper part of the tube which means the sperm are still released within the scrotum, but the volume is very small.
+This technique significantly reduces the risk of complications such as congestive epididymitis, making it a safer choice for Adelaide men.

 At MSI Adelaide we offer local anaesthetic (LA).
-Our LA *painless anaesthetic delivery technique means many patients report experiencing little to no pain when the local anaesthetic is injected.
+Our LA *painless anaesthetic delivery technique means many of our Adelaide patients report experiencing little to no pain when the local anaesthetic is injected.
 Learn more about your anaesthetic options here.

 Your options for having a vasectomy in Adelaide